Cyborgscode/Personal-Voice-Assistent/README.txt

                 if dump_fn is not None:
                     dump_fn.write(data)

-it's just 4 lines of edit, can do this ;)
+it's just 4 lines of edit, you can do this ;)

 copy the say script to /usr/local/bin or sbin and your finished installing.